IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Serialization and caching
 DSFS uses dynamic allocation and enqueues to serialize access between DSFS and users who are accessing data sets outside of DSFS.
 It also uses dynamic allocation and enqueues to serialize access between DSFS and users within DSFS who are accessing data sets by using different paths or different HLQ directories.
 If DSFS has the proper dynamic allocation and enqueues on a data set, it caches its contents in the utility file system.
 If it must release the dynamic allocation or enqueues, it will no longer cache the contents of a data set or a PDS/PDSE directory listing.
 DSFS obtains the following dynamic allocation and enqueues based on the object that is being accessed:
-· For physical sequential data sets (PS), DSFS allocates the data set OLD if it is being updated, removed, or renamed by DSFS users.
+Â· For physical sequential data sets (PS), DSFS allocates the data set OLD if it is being updated, removed, or renamed by DSFS users.
 If it is only being read by DSFS users, it allocates the data set SHR.
-· For PDS and PDSE directories, DSFS takes the following actions:
+Â· For PDS and PDSE directories, DSFS takes the following actions:
 - Obtains a DYNALLOC SHR ENQ on the PDS/PDSE data set itself.
 If the data set is being removed or renamed, the DYNALLOC ENQ is upgraded to OLD.
 - Obtains a DYNALLOC SHR ENQ for any PDS/PDSE members that are being accessed. - Obtains an SPFEDIT ENQ in EXCL mode if the member is being updated, removed, or renamed.
-If the member is being read, the SPFEDIT ENQ is obtained in SHR mode. · For PDS only, DSFS makes a RESERVE call on the DASD volume that contains the PDS if it must update the PDS in any fashion.
+If the member is being read, the SPFEDIT ENQ is obtained in SHR mode. Â· For PDS only, DSFS makes a RESERVE call on the DASD volume that contains the PDS if it must update the PDS in any fashion.
 If the call fails, then DSFS cannot update the PDS and will return an error message.
 Extended TIOT processing (XTIOT)
 DSFS uses extended TIOT (XTIOT) processing if it is enabled on the system.
 Otherwise, DSFS will not use it but this greatly limits the number of objects that can be accessed by z/OS UNIX users through DSFS.
 For this reason, extended TIOT processing is recommended.
 If extended TIOT is not used and the TIOT limit is reached on the system, then users cannot access data set based directories or files in the DSFS tree.
 For more information about enabling or disabling extended TIOT processing, see DEVSUPxx (device support options) in z/OS MVS Initialization and Tuning Reference.